Create an Airwallex account today

 Airwallex allows you to receive and hold 20+ currencies like a local, helping you avoid the 1.5–3% "foreign transaction tax" often associated with solo-preneur neobanks when working with clients in the UK, EU, or Australia.

-Best business accounts for your specific needs
+Best business accounts for specific needs

 Business account for scaling and growing business